Zotero Connector

 Risk impact

-Zotero Connector requires a number of risky permissions that can potentially harm your browser and steal your data.
+Zotero Connector is risky to use as it requires a number of sensitive permissions that can potentially harm your browser and steal your data.
 Exercise caution when installing this extension.
 Review carefully before installing.
 We recommend that you only install Zotero Connector if you trust the publisher.

 Risk likelihood